Positive Psychology Practitioner Guidelines

 • Referring clients to appropriate service providers should I be unable or unwilling to offer my professional support;

-• Running an evidence-based practice and correctly referencing any sources I use in my research and/or to support the promotion or visibility of my work;
+• Running a strengths-based practice and correctly referencing any sources I use in my research and/or to support the promotion or visibility of my work;

 • Committing to my ongoing professional development in Positive Psychology and other related fields.